 It uses the HTTP API to write data and uses Flight gRPC to query data.

 InfluxDB HTTP API

-The InfluxDB API provides a simple way to interact with the InfluxDB Cloud Serverless using HTTP(S) clients.
+The InfluxDB HTTP API provides a simple way to let you manage InfluxDB Cloud Serverless and write and query data using HTTP(S) clients.
 Examples in this tutorial use cURL, but any HTTP(S) client will work.